Usage

 Sharing a file or a folder

-Share the file, for example image.jpg
+Share a file, for example image.jpg

-python3 10f.py -i my_stuff_to_share ./ image.jpg
+10f -i my_stuff_to_share image.jpg

 my_stuff_to_share is the name of the data shared, it is used to extract the link files, update the data and so on.
 It is just an example and you can share many many different things under different names.